 Center for Social Justice is home to several staff-run programs and over 40 student organizations, which are committed to advancing social justice in diverse fields, including education, juvenile justice, support for immigrant communities, hunger, and homelessness.
 CSJ also integrates academic course work with social justice action by offering UNXD 130 Social Action, coordinating the Community-based Learning (CBL) program, and working with faculty across the University to infuse social justice content and pedagogies into their classrooms.

 Advisory Board for Student Organizations (ABSO)

-Join the CSJ's student advisory board and serve with fellow Hoyas to support student organizations on programming, budget allocation up to $180,000 and advancing social justice on the Hilltop and beyond.
+CSJ’s student advisory board serves fellow Hoyas by supporting 40+ student organizations on programming, allocating up to $180,000 in funding, and advancing social justice on the Hilltop and beyond.

 After School Kids Program (ASK)

 Tutor teens impacted by the cradle-to-prison pipeline, get to know historic DC neighborhoods, engage in hands-on experience running a non-profit organization, and reflect on critical issues of racial justice and mass incarceration.

 Participate in an immersion trip to a local, national, or global community.
 Develop your social justice leadership skills by planning and leading trips as an ABP immersion leader or board member.